mizuki-hikaru/yamldoc/README.md

     template: example.html

-On the command line, run either of these commands:
+Then, on the command line, run either of these commands:

     % yamldoc input.yaml output.html
     % yamldoc input.yaml output.pdf